JeremyMedders/LogixLibraries/README.md

 So we have...
 - No suffix: base/full
 - L: Light
-- M/T: Mirror or Twin.
+- M/T: Mirror/Monitor or Twin.
 This would be an AOI in structure only, no other code.
 Useful for a monitoring or concentrator PLC/DCS.
+- S: Simulator

 Extras
 ------------